-In fact, one of the popular activities in Missoula, MT is hiking up Mount Sentinel to the giant M. Because we were resting our legs from the day’s previous hike in Glacier National Park, we skipped the steep climb of switchbacks, which zigzag for three-quarter’s of a mile up to the M – but we saw plenty of people making their way up the trail from afar.
+In fact, one of the popular activities in Missoula, MT is hiking up Mount Sentinel to the giant M. Because we were resting our legs from the day’s previous hike in Glacier National Park, we skipped the steep climb of switchbacks, which zigzag for three-quarter’s of a mile up to the M – but we saw plenty of people making their way up the trail for the best view of Missoula.

 #5 Drink Montana Craft Beer at Breweries in Missoula

-After a long day of sightseeing, one of the best things to do in Missoula is to sit down, relax and sip a locally produced craft beer.
-There are nearly a dozen craft breweries in Missoula, MT where thirsty patrons can get fresh microbrews.
+After a long day of sightseeing, one of the best things to do in Missoula is to sit down, relax and sip a locally produced Montana craft beer.
+There are nearly a dozen craft breweries in Missoula where thirsty patrons can get fresh microbrews.

 Bayern Brewing Company, which ranks as the oldest craft brewer in Montana (founded in 1987), and Big Sky Brewing, which is the state’s largest craft brewery (and maker of Moose Drool), are both located in Missoula.
-However, Draught Works is our favorite microbrewery based in the city (try the Scepter!).
+However, Draught Works is our favorite Missoula microbrewery (try the Scepter IPA!).

 While we love visiting brewery taprooms, there are also several Missoula bars that serve up selections from several local brewers.
-Dive bar, The Rhino, offers 50 beers on tap making it one of the best bars in Missoula, MT for beer drinkers.
+A dive bar, The Rhino, offers 50 beers on tap making it one of the best bars in Missoula, MT for beer drinkers.